Emma Miskew: Bantam and junior (2003–2010)

+Miskew began curling at the age of five, playing in the Little Rock program at the Rideau Curling Club in Ottawa.
+After playing against each other as children, Miskew's father called Homan's father to put a team together when they were about 12 years old.
+Miskew has played with Homan ever since.

-Miskew began her dominance in the sport when she was bantam aged, winning four straight provincial bantam championships from 2003 to 2006.
-She had won four championships while no other curler had won even twice.
-Her bantam rink qualified for the 2007 Canada Winter Games in Whitehorse, Yukon, where Team Ontario won to a gold medal.
+With Miskew playing third, the Homan team began her dominance in the sport when she was bantam aged, winning four straight provincial bantam championships from 2003 to 2006.
+She and Homan had won four championships while no other curler had won even twice.
+Their bantam rink qualified for the 2007 Canada Winter Games in Whitehorse, Yukon, where Team Ontario won to a gold medal.

 Miskew's first two years at the junior level were somewhat disappointing, as her top-rated team failed to win a provincial championship.
 In 2007, her team lost the provincial final to Hollie Nicol's rink.
 In 2008, her team lost in the final to Danielle Inglis.
 However, these losses were allayed by a provincial junior championship in 2009, earning her team a berth at the 2009 Canadian Junior Curling Championships.
 At the Canadian Juniors, team Ontario was 10–2 after the round robin, giving her rink a bye to the final.
 However, she lost to the defending champion Kaitlyn Lawes rink from Manitoba in the final.
 The Homan rink won the 2010 provincial championship and went on to represent Ontario at the 2010 Canadian Junior Curling Championships.
 At the 2010 Canadian Junior Curling Championships, Miskew, with Rachel Homan, Laura Crocker, and Lynn Kreviazuk, won the Junior National Title in dramatic fashion by completing the event with an undefeated record of 13 wins and 0 losses – only the fourth women's team to do so.
 The team represented Canada at the 2010 World Junior Curling Championships in Flims, Switzerland.
 The team dominated the tournament, losing just their final round robin game.
 However, the team came up short in the final, losing to Sweden's Anna Hasselborg team.

 Miskew's top accomplishments on the tour while still being so young included winning two straight Southwestern Ontario Women's Charity Cashspiels.
 In 2007, she defeated then-World Champion Jennifer Jones, and in 2008 she beat the Chinese national team, skipped by Wang Bingyu.
 Her team earned $11,000 for each win.
 In 2009, she won the AMJ Campbell Shorty Jenkins Classic, winning $5,500 for her team.
 Later that year, her team participated in the Canadian Olympic Curling Pre-Trials, where her team finished with a record of three wins and three losses, and therefore did not qualify for the "Roar of the Rings", Canada's Olympic Trials.

 In 2009, her rink was named the World Curling Tour's "rookie team of the year."

 Aside from the Homan team, Miskew also won the 2008 Junior provincial mixed title with Christian Tolusso.